socialpaymentsbv/docs.clubcollect.com/api-documentation/payments.md

 {% endapi-method-parameter %}

 {% api-method-parameter name="amount\_cents" type="integer" required=true %}
 Amount in cents that is going to be paid.
 Required unless invoice\_id is provided.
+Can't be smaller than `100`.
 {% endapi-method-parameter %}

 {% api-method-parameter name="payment\_reference" type="string" required=false %}